ci-group/learning_machines_robobo/examples/docker_tutorial/README.md

 The first thing that's important is installing it.
 What we are going to need is the [Docker engine](https://docs.docker.com/engine/install/), which can only be direcly installed on Linux.
 This is not an accident, Docker is Linux-based, and depends on it.
 Luckily enough, there exists the [Docker Desktop](https://docs.docker.com/desktop/), which is a software suite that will install the Docker engine for you on any operating system.
 It also comes with a ton more stuff, like a gui and Docker-compose, but we won't touch those here.
 We only care about the engine and the CLI.

+During the installation process, you can use all default settings, and you can click "continue without logging in," as you don't need an account, either.

 #### Installing Docker Desktop on Windows.

 To install Docker Deskop on Windows, first things first, you're going to need to install [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) (Windows Subsystem for Linux), for which you need to [enable hardware virtualisation](https://docs.docker.com/desktop/troubleshoot/topics/#virtualization) in your BIOS and Windows Control Panel.
 The supported versions are Windows 10 Home and Pro (22H2 or higher) and Windows 11 Home and Pro (21H2 or higher)

 The full official installation guide can be found [at the Docker docs](https://docs.docker.com/desktop/install/windows-install/).

+There is also this thing called a "Hyper-V backend" with Windows containers.
+We don't want that: we want the WSL2 backend, as we're running Linux containers.

 #### Installing Docker Desktop on MacOS